White bluecolumbian

 Wings: bow white, may be partly bright-blue; shoulder arch and wing-bar white.

-Secondary-flights: inner-vane bright-blue with white lace that runs around the feather tip; outer-vane white so that when the wing is closed it is completely white.
+Secondary-flights: inner-vane bright-blue with white lace that runs around the feather tip; outer-vane white so that when the wing is closed it is complete white.

 Breast, belly, body and thighs: white.